kubevirt/user-guide/docs/architecture.md

     # Stop the virtual machine:
     kubectl patch virtualmachine vm --type merge -p \
         '{"spec":{"runStrategy": "Halted"}}'

+However, with the `Manual` `runStrategy`, the user would imperatively choose when to turn the VM on or off, without the system performing any automatic actions:

+    # Start the virtual machine:
+    virtctl start vm

+    # Stop the virtual machine:
+    virtctl stop vm

 Find more details about [a VM's life-cycle in the relevant section](./user_workloads/lifecycle.md)